 This Handbook is the first to explore the emergent field of ‘placemaking’ in terms of the recent research, teaching and learning, and practice agenda for the next few years.
 Offering valuable theoretical and practical insights from the leading scholars and practitioners in the field, it provides cutting-edge interdisciplinary research on the placemaking sector.

-Placemaking has seen a paradigmatic shift in urban design, planning and policy to engage the community voice, and in the arts, an increasing concern for place-based community development and culturally led urban regeneration.
+Placemaking has seen a paradigmatic shift in urban design, planning, and policy to engage the community voice.
 This Handbook examines the development of placemaking, its emerging theories, and its future directions.
 The book is structured in seven distinct sections curated by experts in the areas concerned.
-Section one provides a glimpse at the history and key theories of placemaking and its interpretations by different community sectors.
-Section two studies the transformative potential of placemaking practice through case studies on different places, methodologies, and theoretical frameworks.
+Section One provides a glimpse at the history and key theories of placemaking and its interpretations by different community sectors.
+Section Two studies the transformative potential of placemaking practice through case studies on different places, methodologies, and theoretical frameworks.
 It also reveals placemaking’s potential to nurture a holistic community engagement, social justice, and human-centric urban environments.
-Section three looks at the politics of placemaking to consider who is included and who is excluded from its practice and if the concept of placemaking needs to be reconstructed.
-Section four deals with the scales and scopes of art-based placemaking, moving from the city to the neighborhood and further to the individual practice.
+Section Three looks at the politics of placemaking to consider who is included and who is excluded from its practice and if the concept of placemaking needs to be reconstructed.
+Section Four deals with the scales and scopes of art-based placemaking, moving from the city to the neighborhood and further to the individual practice.
 It juxtaposes the voice of the practitioner and professional alongside that of the researcher and academic.
-Section five tackles the socio-economic and environmental placemaking issues deemed pertinent to emerge more sustainable placemaking practices.
-Section six emphasizes placemaking’s intersection with urban design and planning sectors and incudes case studies of generative planning practice.
-The final seventh section draws on the expertise of placemakers, researchers and evaluators to present the key questions today, new methods and approaches to evaluation of placemaking in related fields, and notions for the future of evaluation practices.
+Section Five tackles the socio-economic and environmental placemaking issues deemed pertinent to emerge more sustainable placemaking practices.
+Section Six emphasizes placemaking’s intersection with urban design and planning sectors and incudes case studies of generative planning practice.
+The final seventh section draws on the expertise of placemakers, researchers, and evaluators to present the key questions today, new methods and approaches to evaluation of placemaking in related fields, and notions for the future of evaluation practices.
 Each section opens with an introduction to help the reader navigate the text.
-This organisation of the book considers the sectors that operate alongside the core placemaking practice.
+This organization of the book considers the sectors that operate alongside the core placemaking practice.